antonioalanxs/FindMyPatient/README.md

 | Delete permission group                                  |           |         |        |      ✔️       |
 | Export database                                          |           |         |   ✔️   |      ✔️       |

+**Note**: This is a general overview table to give you an idea of the system's functionality.
+There are over 100 functional requirements in total.

 ### Non Functional Requirements

 |               **Non Functional Requirements**              |